 2. You Get the Beach Bug

-From secret coves and crystal waters to wild sands and towering cliffs, we look after 10% of the whole of the England, Wales and Northern Ireland coastline.
+From secret coves and crystal waters to wild sands and towering cliffs, the Trust looks after 10% of the whole of the England, Wales and Northern Ireland coastline.
 So whether you’re into walking boots or flip-flops, rock climbing or rock pooling, there’s a bucket (and spade) load of reasons to head to the seaside.
-Who knows, you might even spot some of the dolphins, seals and other marine life that visit our shores.
+You might even spot some of the dolphins, seals and other marine life that visit our shores.

 You know it’s happened when: You start decorating your bathroom with pebbles, shells and driftwood.